Released on July 2, 2014

-Today, we are happy to announce the availability of Visual Studio 2013 Update 3 (Visual Studio 2013.3) Release Candidate (RC).
-This release includes some exciting new features, including: support for more ways to deploy your app using DSC, PowerShell, or Chef; customization for test plans and test suites; and the addition of Application Insights Tools to Visual Studio.
+This article contains archived release information for Visual Studio 2013 Update 3 (Visual Studio 2013.3) Release Candidate (RC).
+This release included new features, including: support for more ways to deploy your app using DSC, PowerShell, or Chef; customization for test plans and test suites; and the addition of Application Insights Tools to Visual Studio.

 This update is the latest in a cumulative series of feature additions and bug fixes for Visual Studio 2013.
 In addition, several Visual Studio 2013 products are available for download with Update 3 included.

-To get more details on what's new for Update 3, go to the sections below.
+To get more details on what was new for Update 3, go to the sections below.

 - Code Map